sagemath/trac_to_gh/Issue 2021.md

 # Issue 2021: SR eigenvalues and eigenvectors returns nonsense in both cases in the simplest example

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2021

 Original creator: was